Nuraki1/waterJog/README.md

 - In the water jug problem in Artificial Intelligence,  provided two jugs:
 - one having the capacity to hold 3 gallons of water and the other has the capacity to hold 4 gallons of water.
 - There is no other measuring equipment available and the jugs also do not have any kind of marking on them.
-So, the agent’s task here is to fill the 4-gallon jug with 2 gallons of water by using only these two jugs and no other material.
+So, the agent’s task here is to fill one of the jugs with 2 gallons of water by using only these two jugs and no other material.
 Initially, both our jugs are empty.

  ## Production rules for solving the water jug problem
+We have used in this project only the 6 production rules from the following specified ones.
 Here, let x denote the 4-gallon jug and y denote the 3-gallon jug.

 | S.No. |	Initial State	| Condition    |	Final state  |	Description of action taken                                          |